austin020269/bikesharing/README.md

 - Personal Github account

 ## Analysis and Workflow -
-Pandas was used to display and clean the data that was then exported to a new .csv file that was later used in Tableau to create visualizations for the Challenge.
+Pandas was used to display and clean the data that was then exported to a new .csv file and later used in Tableau to create visualizations for the Challenge.

 Deliverable 1:
 1. Create a DataFrame from the 201908-citibike-tripdata.csv file.